mohammed-alialhassan/upswing/README.md

 ## Welcome to UpSwing!

 An app that allows users to search for stock data.
 Our goal was to make an easy and engaging way of tracking various companies and its current/future trends.
-There's a lot of features that are being planned for future implementation (ex. mobile support) so expect updates!
+There's a lot of features that are being planned for future implementation (ex. mobile support and a live version on Vercel) so expect updates!
 And on the behalf of our team, thank you for your support.